-If you're like many homeowners, you probably have a lot of questions about home equity loans.
+If you’re like many homeowners, you probably have a lot of questions about home equity loans.
 You’re probably wondering what you can use one for.
-One of the most frequently asked questions among homeowners is, “Can I use my home equity for anything I want?”
+One of the most frequently asked questions among homeowners is, “Can you use a home equity loan for anything?”

 There are a lot of great reasons to take out a home equity loan.
 But be careful!
 There are also a lot of risks associated with home equity loans.

-In this article, we'll answer the question, “Can you use a home equity loan for anything?” in more detail.
-You'll learn about some of the problems associated with home equity loans, and read some examples of bad uses for home equity loans.
+In this article, we’ll answer this question in more detail and walk through some of the problems associated with home equity loans and some examples of bad uses for home equity loans.

 Can You Use a Home Equity Loan for Anything?